Dubai: How to apply for a Golden Visa as a student; process explained

 To know the university's classification, the applicant can access the university website, or contact their admin department.

-Speaking to Khaleej Times, Emmanuel, a Technical Support Specialist at Amer247 messaging platform said:
+Speaking to Khaleej Times, a Technical Support Specialist at Amer247 messaging platform said:

 However, for applications through Amer, the classification is "specifically contingent upon the governing authority under which the educational institution" is based.